rintisch/picture_extend/README.md

 Picute extend
 ==============================================================

-This extension contains extends EXT:picture of b13 with the structure to use it properly.
+This extension contains extends EXT:picture of b13 with the structure to use it properly on multiple pages with similar requirements.

+**Hint**: This extension is under heavy development, I'm still learning a lot and I am not tagging anything (so there is only the master branch).
+So at the moment you cannot rely on it ;)

 ## Cropping